-Children with DMD have a higher risk of behavioral problems and neurological developmental disorders, including autism spectrum disorders, attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).
+Children with DMD have a higher risk of behavioural problems and neurological developmental disorders, including autism spectrum disorders, attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).

 Limitations in adaptation skills may appear.
 A lack of flexibility or mental adaptability (resistance to change) may aggravate anxiety.
-Depression, frequent arguments (oppositional behavior), and character-related problems may occur.
+Depression, frequent arguments (oppositional behaviour), and character-related problems may occur.